Orthodox priest shot at church in France; attacker at large

-LYON, France (AP) — A Greek Orthodox priest was shot Saturday while he was closing his church in the French city of Lyon, and authorities locked down part of the city to hunt for the assailant, police said.
+LYON, France (AP) — A Greek Orthodox priest was shot Saturday while he was closing his church in the French city of Lyon, and authorities locked down part of the city to hunt for the assailant, authorities said.

-The priest, a Greek citizen, is in a local hospital with life-threatening injuries after being hit in the abdomen, a police official told The Associated Press.
+The priest, a Greek citizen, is in a local hospital with life-threatening injuries after being shot twice in the abdomen, a police official told The Associated Press.
 The attacker was alone and fired from a hunting rifle, said the official, who was not authorized to be publicly named.

 Police cordoned off the largely residential neighborhood around the church and warned the public on social networks to stay away.
 As night fell on Lyon, an Associated Press reporter saw police tape and emergency vehicles throughout the neighborhood.
 National police tweeted that “a serious public security incident” was under way.

 The reason for the shooting was unclear.
-It happened two days after an Islamic extremist knife attack at a Catholic church in the French city of Nice that killed three people, and amid ongoing tensions over a French newspaper’s publication of caricatures mocking the Muslim Prophet Muhammad.
+It happened two days after an Islamic extremist knife attack at a Catholic church in the French city of Nice that killed three people, and amid ongoing geopolitical tensions caricatures mocking the Muslim Prophet Muhammad published in satirical French newspaper Charlie Hebdo.

-French anti-terrorist authorities were not investigating Saturday’s shooting, although the interior minister activated a special emergency team to follow the case while the gunman was still at large.
+French anti-terrorist authorities were following the case but not investigating Saturday’s shooting.
+The interior minister activated a special emergency team to monitor the manhunt, and the Lyon prosecutor opened an investigation for attempted murder.

+“No theory is favored, no theory is ruled out,” Lyon Mayor Gregory Doucet told reporters at the scene.
+“We don’t know at this stage the motive for this attack.”

+Antoine Callot, the pastor at another Greek Orthodox church in Lyon, identified the wounded priest as Nikolas Kakavelakis, a 45-year-old father of two.
+Callot told The Associated Press that the Greek Orthodox community in Lyon has not received any threats, but said he immediately asked police for security protection at his church after the shooting.

 Prime Minister Jean Castex reiterated government promises to deploy military forces at religious sites and schools.
 He said French people can “count on the nation to allow them to practice their religion in full safety and freedom.”